k3d-io/k3d/docs/usage/registries.md

     ```bash
     docker volume create local_registry
-    docker container run -d --name registry.localhost -v local_registry:/var/lib/registry --restart always -p 5000:5000 registry:2
+    docker container run -d --name registry.localhost -v local_registry:/var/lib/registry --restart always -p 12345:5000 registry:2
     ```

-    These commands will start your registry container with name and port `registry.localhost:5000`.
+    These commands will start your registry container with name and port (on your host) `registry.localhost:12345`.
 In order to push to this registry, you will need to make it accessible as described in the next section.
     Once your registry is up and running, we will need to add it to your `registries.yaml` configuration file.
     Finally, you have to connect the registry network to the k3d cluster network: `#!bash docker network connect k3d-k3s-default registry.localhost`.
     And then you can [test your local registry](#testing-your-registry).